saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/basic_python_assignments.md

 17) Write a script to read first n lines of a file.
 Accept filename and n as input from the user.
 Similar to Unix head command. (understand how unix `head` command works by searching on google or youtube).
 18) Write a script to read last n lines of a file.
 Accept filename and n as input from the user.
 Similar to Unix tail command. (understand how unix `tail` command works by searching on google or youtube).
 19) Write a program to count the number of words in an input file that contains 2 Huge paragraphs.
 (Take random text from websites containing multiple paragraphs and store that text in a text file).
 Perform Exception Handling for the code to work even if the input file doesn't exist.
-20) Write a script that accepts a comma separated list of words and prints a hypen separated list of words in sorted ordered :
+20) Write a script that accepts a comma separated list of characters (and words) and prints an underscore `_` separated list of characters (and words) in the sorted order as shown below :
 > Input: b,c,a,d,a,e,b,f
 > Output: a_a_b_b_c_d_e_f.
 > Next apply this logic to words.
 Input : om sri sai ram.
-Output : om_sri_sai_ram.
+Output : om_ram_sai_sri

 > Top 10 contributors will be rewarded.